Are Mist Fire Suppression Systems fit-for-use in domestic dwellings?

 Indeed, the Grenfell enquiry has highlighted possible cases of misleading marketing/sales tactics with respect to materials used for critical elements of construction – and in a similar vein, we have come across a considerable amount of misleading and downright incorrect information relating to mist systems – so caution is strongly advised.

 The Fire Safety Regulations

-All AHJ’s (Authority Having Jurisdiction – such as building inspectors or fire officers) should be aware of the Fire Safety regulations: Approved Document B volume 1 and Approved Document B volume 2.
-Both these documents refer to the installation of sprinklers in accordance with BS9251.
+All AHJ’s (Authority Having Jurisdiction – such as building inspectors or fire officers) should be aware of the Fire Safety regulations: Approved Document B volume 2 for domestic dwellings.
+This document refer to the installation of sprinklers in accordance with BS9251.
 BS9251:2014 is a fully verifiable code of practice which has 3rd party certification of both the components/materials and the actual installations.

 There is a Mist code of practice BS8458 but neither ADB volume 1 or ADB volume 2 has any reference to it – and to be very clear, BS8458 is most definitely not equivalent to BS9251